skoike/bunpu/README.md

 - 1D to 3D vector distribution processing above all

-The license is free if you just use it as it is, If you change or use this soft as reference for a distribution or commercial purposes, you will be charged for the intellectual property rights and the copyright of this software.
+The license is free if you just use it as it is, If you change or use this soft as reference for a distribution or commercial purposes, you should respond to your obligations for the intellectual property rights and the copyright of this software.

 ## 論文